 Introduction of Transport

 The history of transportation has taken a very drastic change with the introduction of wheels.
 This is because of the discovery of the axel and the wheel in other smaller devices like wheelbarrows that came into use.
 The existing means of transportation were continuously improved thereafter.
 For example, we can say that the use of iron horseshoes became a common practice.
 The clubbing of different modes of transportation was then a possibility if we look at it keenly.
-For example, horse-drawn vehicles as carts or carriages.
+For example, horse-drawn vehicles as cars or carriages.

 From here we see the progress which is related to transportation that started gaining large momentum.
 The submarines came into existence around 1620 and in the 1660s mode of properly functioning public transportation were available.
 The carriages and the steamboats, along with the cycles and even hot air balloons became functioning vehicles that were used on a large scale.